bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ---

 ## **Brain Dynamics Toolbox**
-The latest release is **Version 2021a**.
-It includes bug fixes and improvements to the graphical interface.
+The current release is **Version 2021a**.
+It fixes a race condition in Matlab R2020b&mdash;R2021a and includes several improvements to the graphical interface.

 ## **Installation Requirements**

-Version 2021a of the Brain Dynamics Toolbox requires **MATLAB R2020a** or newer.
+Version 2021a requires **MATLAB R2020a** or newer.
+No specific matlab toolboxes are needed.

 ## **Official Handbook**
 The [Handbook for the Brain Dynamics Toolbox](https://www.amazon.com/dp/0645066915) (Heitmann &amp; Breakspear) is the official software manual.
 It can be purchased online from most bookstores.
 [Chapter 1](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2021a/HandbookSample2021.pdf) can be downloaded for free.
+It describes the installation process.

 ## **Online Courses**

 **[Toolbox Basics](https://bdtoolbox.teachable.com/p/toolbox-basics)** is a beginner-level course that guides new users through the installation process and running the example models.
 Study time is 2 hours.

 **[Modeller's Workshop](https://bdtoolbox.teachable.com/p/modellers-workshop)** is an intermediate-level course for those that wish to program their own models.
 Study time is 8 hours.

-Both courses are hosted on the [Teachable.com](https://bdtoolbox.teachable.com) platform.

 ## **Example Models**